coinflex-exchange/v2/source/includes/_v2_websocket.md

 To autenticate a websocket connection a "login" message must be sent containing the clients signature.

-To construct the signature a clients API-Secret key is required.
+The signature is constructed using a HMAC SHA256 operation to get a hash value, which in turn requires the clients API Secret as the key and a constructed message string as the value for the HMAC operation.
+This hash value is then encoded as a BASE-64 value which becomes the signature used for authentication.

 API keys (public and corresponding secret key) can be generated via the GUI within the clients account.

-The signature is calculated as:
+The message string used in the HMAC SHA256 operation is constructed in the following way:

+* `current millisecond timestamp + 'GET/auth/self/verify'`

+The signature can therefore be summarised by the following:

-* `Base64(HmacSHA256(timestamp + 'GET/auth/self/verify', API-Secret))`
+* `Base64(HmacSHA256(current_ms_timestamp + 'GET/auth/self/verify', API-Secret))`

 <sub>**Request Parameters**</sub>